FC Dnister Zalishchyky

-Dnister Zalishchyky (Дністер Заліщики) is an amateur football club from the city of Zalishchyky, Ukraine.
+Dnister Zalishchyky (Дністер Заліщики) is a professional football club from the city of Zalishchyky, Ukraine.

 Brief history

 Zalishchyky is located on the banks of the Dniester River, hence the club's name.
-The first mention of the football club Dnister from Zalishchyky dates back to as early as 1913.
+The first mention of the football club Dnister from Zalishchyky is claimed to date back to 1913.

+In 1975, Dnister made their debut at the Ukrainian KFK competitions.
+They placed 4th in Group 1 among 7 participants.
+In 1976, as Kolos Zalishchyky, they once again took part in the Ukrainian KFK competitions.
+They placed 10th in Group 2 among 11 participants.
+It took another 10 years before Dnister returned to the Ukrainian KFK competitions.
+In 1986, they placed 8th in Group 2 among 9 participants.

 From the 1992 to 1994–95 seasons, the club competed at the professional level.
-In 1995, the club withdrew from professional competitions and until 2011 competed at the Zalishchyky Raion football competitions.
+In 1995, the club withdrew from professional competitions and, until 2011, competed in the Zalishchyky Raion football competitions.